 A party is not bound to present documents which concern family life if the opposing party violates obligations of honour by the delivery of documents, if the disclosure of documents leads to the disgrace of the party or of any other person or involves the risk of criminal prosecution, or if the disclosure violates any state-approved obligation of secrecy of the party from which it is not released or infringes a business secret (or for any other reason similar to the above).
+There are no special rules concerning the disclosure of electronic documents.

-7.2 What are the rules on privilege in civil proceedings in Austria?
+7.2 What are the rules on privilege in civil proceedings in your jurisdiction?